 SALT and SEASONED SALTS: Common table salt (Sambar namak), sodium chloride, is the most important of many salts in seawater, though several other mineral combinations do exist.
 It is obtained in three principal ways: vacuum pan production, rock salt mining, and solar evaporation.
 Rock salt or halite is known as sendha namak and is most often mined in its crystalline state, much like coal is, from underground dry sea beds.
 Indian black salt or Kala namak is actually reddish-gray when it is mined but turns gray-brown when ground.
 The various minerals present in the salt faintly resemble the smell of hard-boiled eggs with noticeable calcium chloride.

 Saffron: Known as kesar, the hand-picked stigmas, called threads, are collected from the flowers of the saffron crocus.
 Saffron is expensive no matter where you buy it because good quality saffron, adequately sealed, dated, and labeled to prevent adulteration, is packaged in small amounts—usually two grams or less.

 GINGER ROOT-Fresh: Mature ginger root, available in nearly all supermarkets, should be purchased firm to the touch, with smooth, unwrinkled skin.
-Its skin must be peeled off before use, then it is either minced, julienned, sliced, shredded, or puréed, as required.
+Must peel its skin before use, then it is either minced, julienned, sliced, shredded, or puréed, as required.
 Many recipes in the book call for pureed, finely shredded, or chopped fresh ginger root.
-Once prepared for cooking, it can be kept refrigerated for several days: mix up to 1 cup (240 ml) of puréed ginger with a small spoon of oil, store it in a tightly sealed container, and refrigerate.
+Once prepared for cooking, it can be kept refrigerated for several days:

 Excellent in a fresh ginger chutney or as a relish, cut into paper-thin julienne strips and sprinkled with herb salt and lime juice, or used in cooking.